-The table below outlines persons aged 15 and over, classified by principal economic status and detailed industrial group involved in forestry, logging and related activities39.
+The table below outlines persons aged 15 and over, classified by principal economic status and detailed industrial group involved in forestry, logging and related activities.
 The sector is male dominated, with only 14% of the people female in 2011 (Table 24).
+Results from the 2016 census for employment are currently unavailable.